golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 #### Image tag and image hash

-Image tag and image hash properties refer to the virtual machine images that Golem provider nodes will start to host ray software.
+Image tag and image hash properties refer to the virtual machine images that Golem provider nodes will start to host the Ray on Golem software.

 Ray on Golem by default uses preprepared images including [relatively fresh](/docs/creators/ray/supported-versions-and-other-limitations#python-and-ray-image-base) Python and Ray versions.

 However, you can use these properties to override the detection and request a specific image.
 Supported tags are available on [Golem registry](https://registry.golem.network/explore/golem/ray-on-golem).

+Please [let us know on `#Ray on Golem` discord channel)](https://chat.golem.network/) if you need an image with any specific content.
+We will be happy to help you.